 Don’t Forget to Sign Up with our Exclusive TrustedHousesitters Discount Code!

 When you go to sign up, you do have the option of signing up for free, but this only lets you view the house sits, not apply to them.
 You also cannot see crucial details beyond the locations and dates of a house sit if you’re not a paid member.
 Finally, as a free member, you see house sits 24 hours after paying members.
 These 24 hours are crucial for getting in an application.
 As noted above, homeowners may be overwhelmed with responses and turn off applications after they get enough.
 Some house sits may even be filled within 24 hours and you’ll never even see them.

 If you already know you want to start house sitting, we highly recommend signing up and getting started right away.
 Don’t expect to get a house sit immediately – we signed up and applied for house sits for several months before landing one.
 If you have pets of your own, there is a a homeowner option as well as a joint house sitter/homeowner option.

 For House Sitters

 For Home/Pet Owners

 By signing up through our link, we receive a small commission at no extra cost to you.
 Again, this is not a sponsored post!
 Affiliates help us keep writing comprehensive and honest reviews like this one – thank you!

-*Editor’s note: This post was originally posted in December 2017 and was last updated in June 2019.
-We have had to close comments as we unfortunately get a high amount of spam comments on this post.
+*Editor’s note: This post was originally posted in December 2017 and is updated whenever there are new features or updates on TrustedHousesitters.
+We have had to close comments as we, unfortunately, get a high amount of spam comments on this post.
 If you have questions that we did not address in our post on how to start house sitting or using TrustedHousesitters, please feel free to email us!
-If you are having an issue with TrustedHousesitters, please contact them directly.
-We do not represent the company and are simply sharing our experiences after using the site for 3 years.
+If you are having an issue with TrustedHousesitters, please contact TrustedHousesitters directly.
+We do not represent the company and are simply sharing our experiences after using the site for the past 4 years.
 Happy House Sitting!